 What you’d like to change through therapy

-In my experience, many of the difficulties we have overlap, like in these examples…
+In my experience, many of the difficulties we face in life overlap with each other…

 - Your confidence and self-esteem might have taken a knock after a life change like parenting, retiring or re-locating;